 Midtown is rightly known for:

-• Ultra-luxury high rise apartment buildings with incredible city skyline views.
+• Ultra-luxury high rise apartment buildings with incredible city skyline views;

-• Urban green spaces such as Piedmont Park and the Beltline
+• Urban green spaces, such as Piedmont Park and the Beltline;

-• Hip restaurants, boutique shopping, and happening nightlife
+• Hip restaurants, boutique shopping, and happening nightlife;

-• Ponce City Market
+• Ponce City Market;

-• Full bus and subway service
+• A full bus and subway service;

 Living in Downtown Atlanta